-50368 COMMUNICATIONS 1, 2, 3
+50368 COMMUNICATIONS 1, 2, 3: COMMUNICATIONS MODULE 1, 2 or 3 - Required

 - For 1st year enrolled in the project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
 Show basic activities and anything that extends lessons.
 The use of page protectors is recommended. - For 2nd and 3rd Years in the project: Include everything from earlier years' work and add a section highlighting at least four additional activities per year.
 Use of page protectors is recommended.